obriencj/pelican-inelegant/README.md

 I added a Makefile for setting up the relevant node deps, using gulp to do the js/css steps, and for creating a local copy of the container.
+I'd like to drop gulp entirely, will see.

 ### Pages

 Added a Pages header for listing all of the static non-article pages.
 I had a lot of them, and the only other option was including every single one in the navigation bar.

 ### Basic CSS

 There was some fighting over block types for anchors and images that I found annoying.
 I also didn't like the floating underline being produced as a transform/translate.
 So now images correctly clear and can be wrapped around with the `float` attribute.

+I also tweaked the footer to center the site title, and added a line break between title and subtitle (since some of mine were way too long when presented on a single line).

+I injected a copyright declaration into the html meta head.

 ### Code blocks

-I absolutely hated the theme that elegant went with, so I swapped back to the pygments default theme.
+I disliked the pygments theme that elegant went with, so I swapped back to the pygments default theme.
 I also didn't particularly like the Copy feature, so I ripped that out.

 ### InElegant Pelican Container

-This fork produces a containerized version of Pelican with this theme installed, for use in generating my own site.
+This fork produces a containerized version of Pelican with a bunch of plugins and this theme installed, for use in generating my own site.
 Feel free to use it if you like it, but be warned that I might tweak things for my own use cases.

 ## License